JasperV/dotfiles/README.md

 If there are macOS updates, it will reboot.
 Run the script again to continue.

+disable all icloud syncing except find my mac

+set dynamic wallpaper on all desktops/spaces

 When done, run [Monolingual](https://ingmarstein.github.io/Monolingual/) to reclaim some disk space.

 setup insync